 Why is Employee Retention Credit Refund Delayed?

 The IRS may take six to ten months to examine applications for compensation benefits intended to keep employees on the payroll amid COVID-19.
 Companies who wish to claim the credits have been forced to dig deeper into accounts, prolonging their recovery.
-According to the employers, auditors, and payroll providers, the pauses are caused by IRS delays and changes in government policy.
+According to employers, auditors, and payroll providers, the pauses are caused by IRS delays and changes in government policy.

 How Much Money Can Businesses Receive Via ERTC?